-Genome-scale metabolic network models (GEMs) provide a comprehensive picture of cell metabolism, and constraint-based modelling algorithms using these models have shown remarkable predictive power, for example, when predicting gene essentiality \cite{bernstein_evaluating_2023}.
-Nevertheless, working with such large models comes with some disadvantages.
-In the absence of sufficient constraining or parametrisation, simulations based on large networks can easily lead to biologically unrealistic solutions, which may confound the interpretation of modelling results.
-For example, when designing and testing gene knockout strategies, genome-scale networks often wrongly predict unphysiological metabolic bypasses which have to be manually inspected and filtered out.
+Genome-scale metabolic network models (GEMs) provide a comprehensive picture of cell metabolism, and constraint-based modelling algorithms that use these models have shown remarkable predictive power, for example when predicting gene essentiality in bacteria \cite{bernstein_evaluating_2023}.
+However, working with such large models comes with some disadvantages.
+In the absence of sufficient constraining or parameterisation, simulations based on large networks can easily lead to biologically unrealistic solutions.
+For example, when designing and testing gene knockout strategies, genome-scale networks often wrongly predict unphysiological metabolic bypasses that must be manually inspected and filtered out \cite{he_optimized_2020,satanowski_awakening_2020} (see Supplementary Table \ref{examples_of_unrealsistic_GEM_behaviour} for some examples).
 Another issue is that, owing to their size and complexity, analysis of genome-scale networks is often limited to relatively simple modelling frameworks, such as flux balance analysis (FBA), that can only answer a limited range of questions.
-More complex methods, including kinetic modelling, sampling of metabolic flux distributions, or elementary flux mode (EFM) analysis \cite{wortel_metabolic_2018}, can be used to gain additional insight into the governing principles and constraints of microbial metabolism, but are difficult to apply to large models.
+More complex methods, including sampling of metabolic flux distributions, elementary flux mode (EFM) analysis \cite{wortel_metabolic_2018}, or kinetic modelling can be used to gain additional insight into the governing principles and constraints of microbial metabolism, but are difficult to apply to large models.
 Finally, genome-scale models are often hard to visualise comprehensively, which can make the interpretation of computed flux distributions cumbersome and unintuitive.